Sehajvir2034/COSC310_individual_assignment/README.md

 - Integrated the Paypal API with the the revised restaurant chatbot which facilitates the user with an additional method of payment for their Restaurant Bill, Barista Bill and Gift Cards Payment.
 - If the user decides to pay their bill using paypal, the chatbot provides a link to facilitate the transaction which further uses the Paypal Sandbox API to create a purchasing window.
-- Integrated our Dialogflow chatbot with Kommunicate to help our chatbot provide hyperlinks and buttons to the user which was not possible earlier with Dialogflow chatbot interface.
+- Integrated our Dialogflow chatbot with Kommunicate using the authorization service key generated using Google Cloud Platform in a JSON format.
+Kommunicate helps our chatbot provide hyperlinks and buttons to the user which was not possible earlier with Dialogflow chatbot interface.
 - Using Kommunicate the chatbot delivers the paypal transaction link to the user.
 The user can use the link to get to the transaction window where they can login to their paypal account(in our case the sandbox account) and make the transaction.

 ### 2. **Google Street View Image API**